ISSN – 2006 9995

 2. Submission of Manuscripts

-3. Structure of Manuscripts
+3. Structure of Manuscript

 • Title of manuscript should be concise and informative.
 Authors are advised to avoid lengthy titles